Paper Rocket Aerodynamics

 The same crowd that enjoys comparing different paper airplane designs or turning the physics of launching balls with the Ping Pong Catapult into a target-oriented game will be quick to grasp the ways that exploring the science involved in the design of a paper rocket can influence how well and how far it flies.
 On the ground, we can see how design elements can be added to a product to increase stability.
 Why is a tricycle easier to balance than a bicycle, for example?
 With this week's family science project, a fun home activity gets a boost of STEM as family's make different paper rockets and test to see whether or not design elements like fins make a difference.

-To do this activity with your family or students, see Build a Paper Rocket at Scientific American.
+To make paper rockets with your family or students, see the Build a Paper Rocket activity.

 If you and your students enjoy this science activity, you may also be interested in the following projects and activities from Science Buddies:

 - Do Submarines Need Fins?

 - Bottled-up Buoyancy

 - Milk Does Your Body and a Boat Good—Design Your Own Milk Carton Boat

 - The Wright Stuff: Using Kites to Study Aerodynamics